To be eligible to participate in the Legal Food Hub, participants must satisfy the following requirements:

 - a.
-Farmer: An individual, group of individuals, or enterprise located in Maine, Massachusetts, Rhode Island, or Connecticut who/that predominantly produces agricultural products for sale (includes aquaculture); OR
+Farmer: An individual, group of individuals, or enterprise located in Maine, Massachusetts, Rhode Island, Connecticut, or Vermont who/that predominantly produces agricultural products for sale (includes aquaculture); OR

 b.
-Food Entrepreneur: An individual, group of individuals, or enterprise located in Maine, Massachusetts, Rhode Island, or Connecticut who/that processes, distributes, aggregates, stores, or markets food or value-added food products for human consumption, and sources at least one food item or ingredient grown in New England;* OR
+Food Entrepreneur: An individual, group of individuals, or enterprise located in Maine, Massachusetts, Rhode Island, Connecticut, or Vermont who/that processes, distributes, aggregates, stores, or markets food or value-added food products for human consumption, and sources at least one food item or ingredient grown in New England;* OR

 - c.
-Farm/Food Organization: a nonprofit operating in Maine, Massachusetts, Rhode Island, or Connecticut whose primary purpose is to support Farmers or Food Entrepreneurs (e.g., a trade association in support of farmers or a nonprofit food hub), OR a community group or association operating in Maine, Massachusetts, Rhode Island, or Connecticut whose primary mission is to address social justice issues related to the food system (e.g., a farmers’ market, a community food co-op, or a community garden organization).
+Farm/Food Organization: a nonprofit operating in Maine, Massachusetts, Rhode Island, Connecticut, or Vermont whose primary purpose is to support Farmers or Food Entrepreneurs (e.g., a trade association in support of farmers or a nonprofit food hub), OR a community group or association operating in Maine, Massachusetts, Rhode Island, Connecticut, or Vermont whose primary mission is to address social justice issues related to the food system (e.g., a farmers’ market, a community food co-op, or a community garden organization).

 * Please note that food trucks and brick and mortar restaurants typically do not satisfy the Food Entrepreneur definition for purposes of this program unless they are part of a venture with a broader social justice mission.